floragunncom/search-guard-docs/_content/_docs_kibana/kibana_authentication_saml_advanced.md

 ## IdP initated SSO

-IdP initiated SSO allows you to open Kibana directly from your IdP, without having navigated to Kibana first.
+IdP initiated SSO allows you to open Dashboards/Kibana directly from your IdP, without having navigated to Dashboards/Kibana first.

 To use IdP initiated SSO, you need to complete the following steps:

 * Edit the application settings in your IdP and set the *Assertion Consumer Service* endpoint to `/searchguard/saml/acs/idpinitiated
 `.

-Then add this endpoint to the xsrf whitelist in `kibana.yml`:
+Then add this endpoint to the xsrf whitelist in `openearch_dashboards.yml`/`kibana.yml`:

 ```yaml
 server.xsrf.whitelist: ["/searchguard/saml/acs/idpinitiated", "/searchguard/saml/acs", "/searchguard/saml/logout"]